Atlanta, GA ✅

 Please visit their IG, FB, Website to register for the free classes, sears are limited. #GetInvolved #BeAnAdvocate #HappyMini #MentalHealthAwareness

 Happy Mama’s these days, self-care is all the buzz.
 What does self-care mean to you?
 We believe that self-care means recognizing and honoring your core needs on a regular basis.
 Designing a self-care routine is a very personal thing and necessary.
 Remember, you have other people who depend on you, so it’s important that you take care of yourself so you can be there for them!

-September 21, 2022 - We are excited to announce that we are in partnership with The Mom Community.
-Our Co-Founder and Executive Director, Nichelle Wilson will facilitate a class on finding happiness within motherhood.
+We are excited to announce that we are in partnership with The Mom Community.
+Our Co-Founder and Executive Director, Nichelle Wilson will facilitate classes on finding happiness within motherhood, overcoming domestic violence and other topics.
 Come be inspired, have a little time to relax, and meet other great moms in the same stage of life.

 Nichomi Higgins, LMFT also known as “Nikki” is a well-respected coach, psychotherapist and passionate communicator determined to make a positive impact in the lives of women around the world.
 She has had the good fortune to have a varied and rich life, not free from adversity, but shaped by it.
 Through the use of humor and story-telling, Nichomi speaks to educate, empower and evoke connection.
 More importantly she speaks to dismantle FEAR!

 To learn more about Nikki, you can visit her at https://linktr.ee/solcentered_therapist or on IG at Thesolpoweredcoach.